 Think about your everyday shoes

 Do you feel more burdened than blessed when you strap on a pair of six-inch heels?
 If you answered yes, your wedding day is probably not the time to start giving them a shot.
-Opt for wedding shoes that you feel both confident and balanced in - not like a baby giraffe learning to walk.
+Opt for comfortable wedding shoes that you feel both confident and balanced in - not like a baby giraffe learning to walk.
 There are plenty of heel-heights and styles to choose from, so there’s no question that you’ll be able to find a pair that works for you.

 Consider your theme

 Whether you’re hosting a laidback barn wedding or an upscale event at a Montreal hotel, there’s a wedding shoe to fit the occasion.
 If you’ll be walking through sand you’ll probably want to ditch the slingbacks and consider sandals or no shoes at all.
 If you’re hosting a black tie event, glittering heels wouldn’t be over the top.
-Think about the vision you have for your wedding day and find the shoes to match it.
+Think about the vision you have for your special day and find the wedding shoes to match it.

 Stay inside your budget

 Always keep your eye on the bottom line.
 While there’s no set dollar amount that you should be assigning to your footwear, think of them in the grand scheme of your wedding budget.
-If you’ve been eyeing a particular pair at Holt Renfrew, now may be the time to splurge (you only get one walk down the aisle, after all).
+If you’ve been eyeing a particular pair of designer wedding shoes at Holt Renfrew, now may be the time to splurge (you only get one walk down the aisle, after all).
 This may cause you to cut back in a different area of your wedding, but hey, you can always DIY a few decorations, right?